crcn/beet/README.md

 To Do:
 -----

+- need to setup http-auth for pushing git commits.
 - Help file for CLI.
 - Custom client arguments so pods can handle cli args.
 E.g: setting express.core port.
 - Blah. express.core needs to be able to set own http port.